-Use the brushes to create stunning texture designs as well as using them to create Photoshop tiles.
+Use the preset dabs to create stunning texture designs as well as using them to create Photoshop tiles.
 Apply the brush dabs in 1000s of ways, apply blurs and smears and other effects to create unique texture designs.
 If you wish to make the designs seamless, I would suggest using additional tools such as Terrazzo from Xaostools.
-You can also use the brush strokes with the offset filter in Photosho and that is fairly powerful tool to create tiles. say you have a document 1000 x 1000, use the offset with -500 500 and continue to apply brush dabs to the newly positioned document.
+You can also use the brush strokes with the offset filter in Photoshop and that is fairly powerful tool to create tiles. say you have a document 1000 x 1000, use the offset with -500 500 and continue to apply brush dabs to the newly positioned document.
 On completion, use the define command to save the tile.

-Impressionist brush in Photoshop
+Art history / Impressionist tool in Photoshop

-Brushes in Photoshop CC CS6
+Photoshop CC CS6

 Use brushes with effect / metal brushes

-Add a effect to a layer and apply a brush stroke to the layer, the brushes will now have the effect such as blue gel / metallic.
+Add a effect to a layer and apply a stroke to the layer, the strokes will now have the effect such as blue gel / metallic.
 The effect is still live so you can modify the metallic effect brush stroke at any point in the creative process within Photoshop.
 The layer effects can be modified via the layer menu such as adding a new shadow or bevel to the Photoshop brush stroke.

-Flow setting for the brush stroke
+Flow setting for the stroke

 Apply a brush stroke in Photoshop and sometimes the underlying image is completely removed.
 To apply subtle brush strokes to the image, use the flow setting.
 Set the value to 1% and any applied brush stroke with be very very subtle (and will require multiple applies for the color to even appear).
 The flow setting is found in the control bar / Photoshop.
-Strangely the flow setting does not appear with all the brush tools, though it is the same as intensity or exposure.
-There is a flow jitter setting confusingly placed in the transfer section of the Photoshop brush palette (which, again, turns into intensity when you use other brush tools).
-I am always a little baffled to why there is no flow setting to 200% as using a single dab of a brush stroke often shows 50% of the underlying image and requires at least two or three applies to eliminate the underlying picture.
+Strangely the flow setting does not appear with all the tools, though it is the same as intensity or exposure.
+There is a flow jitter setting confusingly placed in the transfer section of the preset palette (which, again, turns into intensity when you use other tools).
+I am always a little baffled to why there is no flow setting to 200% as using a single dab of a stroke often shows 50% of the underlying image and requires at least two or three applies to eliminate the underlying picture.